RenqiChen/Social_Science/README.md

 - Author knowledge bank is put in the `Authors/books.tar`.
 - Adjacency matrix is put in the `adjacency.txt`.

+### Code

+Here we explain the roles of several critial files.

+`agentscope-main/src/agentscope/agents/sci_agent.py` defines the customized scientist agent in this project.

+`sci_platform/run.py` is the main execution file.

+`sci_platform/sci_platform.py` defines the platform for the initialization of our multi-agent system.

+`sci_platform/utils/prompt.py` contains all the prompts used.

+`sci_platform/utils/scientist_utils.py` contains all the common functions used.

+`sci_platform/sci_team/SciTeam.py` defines the execution mechanism of each scientist team.

 ### Usage

 ```